Here We Embrace God, Faith, Equality, Truth, Love, and Justice for All of Humanity.

 programs, school district plans, and other racially cognizant

-initiatives are illegal, but on the other, it’s very difficult to prove
+initiatives are illegal, but on the other, it’s very difficult

 discrimination exists because you don’t have anyone owning